kagurazakayashi/EvernightBoard/README.md

 4. Run `pod install` to download the required third-party libraries.
 5. Launch Xcode and open `Runner.xcworkspace` in the `macos` or `ios` folder to configure settings (e.g., certificates and provisioning profiles).
 6. Proceed with the formal compilation.

-## Privacy

-This program is completely open-source, free of charge, and respects your privacy.

-This program only uses permissions in the following scenarios, and you can disable all of its permissions in the system settings.

-- **Read-only** access to your photo album or file system:
-  - When importing images.
-  - When importing configuration files.
-- **Write** access to your file system:
-  - When exporting configuration files.
-- Network Connectivity:
-  - **This program does not initiate any network connections.**
-  - URL links in the "About" section will open in your web browser.

 ## License